 Posts Tagged ‘psychiatrist’

-I did not know what time it was when I came downstairs to finish our winter display — images and symbols communicating the holiday season, as observed and celebrated by various sacred traditions in anticipation of the coming of light.
+I did not know what time it was when I came downstairs to finish our winter display — images and symbols communicating the holiday season, as observed and celebrated by various sacred traditions in anticipation of the coming of the light.
 All I knew was that it was cold and dark outside, and I was ready to head home.

 Just as I was hanging one of the last ornaments, I caught a glimpse of her in the corner of my eye — a student of mine, who I knew had an extremely long commute.
 And, I also knew she had cancer, as she asked our community to remember her in our prayers at a service she could not attend last year. → Read more

 During the December 2011 International Congress, we took a taxi to visit the Erickson home and on our way had a conversation with our driver.
-At first it was pleasant chitchat, but then we engaged on a deeper level and asked the driver how he came to live in Phoenix.
+At first, it was pleasant chitchat, but then we engaged on a deeper level and asked the driver how he came to live in Phoenix.
 He told us about his unhappy divorce–how several years earlier his wife, who he thought was the love of his life, had abandoned him in order to take a job in another state.
-When he admitted he felt “puzzled and sucker punched” the atmosphere in the taxi became tense and quiet. → Read more
+When he admitted he felt “puzzled and sucker-punched” the atmosphere in the taxi became tense and quiet. → Read more